rickzx/C0-Compiler-Haskell/lab2/README.md

 - For `Idiv / Imod`, we need to reserve `%RAX` and `RDX` for this special use case.
 Since we have already made `%RAX` and `RDX` interfere with the operands, and precolored `%RAX` and `RDX` with the desired registers, we are sure that moving operands into `%RAX` and `RDX` is safe.

+- Similarly, for `Sall / Sarl`, we need to reserve `RCX` for the special use case.

 To make the generated x86 assembly more compact, the compiler will

 - Remove trivial instructions, e.g. `Movq %RAX %RAX`
-- Remove unreachable code blocks, e.g. everything after `Ret`
+- Remove unreachable code blocks